muratk3n/thirdwave/en/tweets/2020/week14e.md

 ---

-The sad thing is rents and mortages could be frozen as easily as other countries have done it.
+Thing is rents and mortages could be frozen as easily as other countries have done it.
 But in US so much finance downstream depends on that cash flow whose interruption could cause mayhem that they wld rather supplement that flow rather than freeze it in any way.